robertcda/itunessearch/README.md

 ### Write think re-write think all over again...
 Quite a bit of the code was rewritten and given the chance would rewrite it again, it is a creative process(lesser order) to think of a variety of ways to write some logic.

+### defer to call completion block
+In the NetworkAPIManager class, when we are making an asynchronous call, I used defer to call the completion block.
+This ensures that no matter what the completion gets called and it gets called only once.
+Many a times had issues with either the completion being called multiple times or not called at all.
+This prevents all that.

 ## Improvements